pilotmoon/PopClip-Extensions/README.md

 ### The Config.plist
 Every extension must contain a `Config.plist` file.
 This should be an XML-format plist.
 The plist contains information about the extension, and also defines one or more *actions*.
 You can generate a blank plist with Xcode or use this example as a basis: [ExampleConfig.plist](https://raw.github.com/pilotmoon/PopClip-Extensions/master/docs/ExampleConfig.plist).
 Alternatively, use a dedicated plist editor such as the excellent [PlistEdit Pro](http://www.fatcatsoftware.com/plisteditpro/
 ).
-Here is an example of the plist for 'Translate Tab', as viewed in PlistEdit Pro:
+Here is an example of the plist for 'Translate Tab', as viewed in Xcode:

 ![Example plist, for 'Translate Tab'.](https://raw.github.com/pilotmoon/PopClip-Extensions/master/docs/ttplist.png)